gatsbyjs/gatsby/docs/blog/2018-12-15-develop-and-deploy-your-own-react-monorepo-app/index.md

 Everything is accessible from a single place, while still being organised enough to navigate painlessly.
 Enough with the theory, let’s move on to the tutorial, which is split into 2 sections: development and deployment.

-Development — We’ll configure an existing application, built with Gastby, into a monorepo.
+Development — We’ll configure an existing application, built with Gatsby, into a monorepo.
 If you haven’t heard of Gatsby before, then take some time to [read up on it](https://www.gatsbyjs.org/).
 I won’t delve too much into its implementation details because it’s beyond the scope of this article.
 We’ll attend the lavish party that the great Gatsby throws for us and we won’t ask why or how they did it.
 Another tool we’ll use is [Lerna](https://github.com/lerna/lerna), which will manage the dependencies of our project.
 Lerna will also allow us to link packages together which we’ll use to share components.

 Deployment — After we’ve converted our app into a monorepo we’ll hook our GitHub account to Travis-CI and create a CI pipeline.
 The CI pipeline will test, build and deploy our application.
 W̵e̵’̵l̵l̵ ̵b̵e̵ ̵u̵s̵i̵n̵g̵ ̵H̵e̵r̵o̵k̵u̵ ̵̵to h̵andle-d̵e̵p̵l̵o̵y̵m̵e̵n̵t̵s ̵t̵o̵o̵l̵ ̵b̵e̵c̵a̵u̵s̵e̵ ̵i̵t̵’̵s̵ ̵e̵a̵s̵y̵ ̵t̵o̵ ̵u̵s̵e̵,̵ ̵f̵l̵e̵x̵i̵b̵l̵e̵ ̵a̵n̵d̵ ̵i̵n̵t̵e̵g̵r̵a̵t̵e̵s̵ ̵r̵e̵a̵l̵l̵y̵ ̵w̵e̵l̵l̵ ̵w̵i̵t̵h̵ ̵T̵r̵a̵v̵i̵s̵-̵C̵I̵.̵ I changed my mind after spending three days trying to get my Monorepo deployed with Heroku, and managed it in an hour with Now.
 So we’re using Now!